Reggie Hearn

-Reggie Christian Hearn (born August 14, 1991) is an American professional basketball player who last played for the Memphis Hustle of the NBA G League.
-He played college basketball at Northwestern University.
+Reggie Christian Hearn (born August 14, 1991) is an American former professional basketball player and current scout for the San Antonio Spurs of the National Basketball Association (NBA).
+He played college basketball for the Northwestern Wildcats.

 High school

-Hearn was an undersized post player while at R. Nelson Snider High School, in Fort Wayne, Indiana, and he was lightly-recruited by college programs and receive no D-1 scholarship offers.
+Hearn was an undersized post player while at R. Nelson Snider High School, in Fort Wayne, Indiana, and he was lightly recruited by college programs and receive no D-1 scholarship offers.

 College career

 Hearn landed as a walk-on at Northwestern, for head coach Bill Carmody, on a recommendation from Princeton head coach Mitch Henderson.
 He ultimately earned a scholarship, and became a standout player for the team, by his junior season.
 As a senior, in the 2012–13 season, Hearn averaged 13.4 points and 4.6 rebounds per game, earning Honorable Mention All-Big Ten Conference.

 Professional career

 Idaho Stampede (2013–2014)

 Following his college basketball career, Hearn joined the Idaho Stampede of the NBA Development League (now called the NBA G League).